 Research Overview

-I am the director of the Attitudes and Social Cognition (ASC) Lab at the University of Florida and the executive director of Project Implicit, a non-profit with the goal to educate the public about implicit biases, to develop methodological tools to measure implicit bias, and to provide a “virtual laboratory” for collecting data on the Internet.
-A summary of results documenting bias from more than 7 million visitors to the site is now available.
+Dr. Kate A. Ratliff is the director of the Attitudes and Social Cognition (ASC) Lab at the University of Waterloo (Ontario, Canada) and recent past executive director and current board member of Project Implicit, a non-profit with the goal to educate the public about bias, to develop methodological tools to measure bias, and to provide a “virtual laboratory” for collecting data on the Internet.

 Incomplete List of Ongoing Lab Projects